Peutz-Jeghers syndrome: Epidemiology, clinical manifestations, and diagnosis

 Peutz-Jeghers syndrome (PJS) is an autosomal dominant syndrome characterized by multiple hamartomatous polyps in the gastrointestinal tract, mucocutaneous pigmentation, and an increased risk of gastrointestinal and nongastrointestinal cancer [1-3].

 This topic will review the genetic basis, clinical manifestations, and diagnosis of PJS.
 The management of PJS and other familial hamartomatous polyposis syndromes of the gastrointestinal tract (eg, juvenile polyposis, Cowden syndrome, and Bannayan-Riley Ruvalcaba syndrome) are discussed in detail, separately .
-(See "Juvenile polyposis syndrome" and "Approach to the patient with colonic polyps".)
+(See "Overview of colon polyps" and "Juvenile polyposis syndrome".)

 EPIDEMIOLOGY AND GENETICS